episkob/RoadMap-2026/README.md

 Therefore, I will dedicate an hour daily, to studying programming and cyber security

 I also have writing difficulties in both English and Italian.
-Therefore, I will dedicate time to writing short text in this languages as well.
+Therefore, I will dedicate time to writing short text in this languages as well

 I consider this equally important, since communication, both at work and in public settings, crucial and beneficial.